Content Creators

 2. Select the Singe items option.

-3. Follow the steps to upload and configure your wearable as it is described in the creating wearables guidelines
+3. Follow the steps to upload and configure your wearable as it is described in the creating wearables guidelines and configure how it will be linked to your NFTs.
+Check the “ How do Linked Wearables represent NFTs? ” section for more information on how to configure it.

-Creating Linked Wearables In Bulk #
+Adding Wearables to the Linked Wearables Collection - In Bulk #

 As Linked Wearable collections can contain a big number of items, it is possible to upload the 3D models and the information of the wearables in bulk.
+This process involves creating a zip file with all the assets an item needs for each of the items.
+Uploading wearables in bulk is recommended only for programmatic collections.

 • The required 3D model files of the wearable (GLB, GLTFs, texture files, etc).